radoslaw-spychala/Pi-hole-DNS/README.md

 ## Project Overview

-This project documents the deployment of a Pi-hole DNS server used to provide network-wide ad and tracker blocking for my home network.
+This project documents the deployment of a Pi-hole DNS server running on a Raspberry Pi 3B+ with a dedicated 5-inch display housed in a custom 3D-printed enclosure.

-The project also gave me practical experience with Linux administration, DHCP configuration and home network management.
+The system provides network-wide DNS filtering and DHCP services for my home network, improving privacy, reducing advertisements and giving me practical experience with Linux administration, networking and self-hosted infrastructure.

 ---